-We present our main results in graphical form, plotting together in the same figure the estimated pre- and post-intervention coefficients $\beta{pre,i}$ and $\beta_j$ , based on estimates from equation 1, and their respective 95% confidence intervals.
-Regression tables that mirror the plots are in the Appendix Section A, and contain detailed notes and additional statistics.
+We present our main results in graphical form, plotting together in the same figure the estimated pre- and post-intervention coefficients $\beta{pre,i}$ and β_j , based on estimates from equation 1, and their respective 95% confidence intervals.
+Regression tables that mirror the plots are in the Appendix Section A.